flatcar-archive/flatcar-docs/os/customizing-docker.md

 systemctl restart docker
 ```

-### Flatcar Linux Config
+### Container Linux Config

-The easiest way to use these new ulimits on all of your machines is via a Flatcar Linux Config:
+The easiest way to use these new ulimits on all of your machines is via a Container Linux Config:

 ```yaml container-linux-configs
 systemd: